 - Volunteer Timesheet - to track volunteer hours associated with residency

-- Thanking our legislators – Please help keep the AIS program in your school.
-Thank your legislator!
+- Letter to Legislators instructions - Please help keep the AIS program in your school.
+Thank your legislators!

-- School Evaluation – to be completed no later than 2 weeks after residency
+- School Survey - to be completed no later than 2 weeks after residency

 Toolkit for Artists:

-- AIS Contract template – completed contract will be sent to you for signature upon approval of application.
-Must be completed prior to residency and submitted to Jen LaRoe.
+- AIS Contract template - completed contract will be sent to you for signature upon approval of application.
+Must be signed prior to residency and submitted to Art Education Director.

-- W-9 form – must be completed prior to residency, and submitted to Jen LaRoe.
+- W-9 form - must be completed prior to residency.

-- Artist Evaluation – to be completed no later then 2 weeks after residency
+- Teaching Artist Survey - to be completed no later then 2 weeks after residency

 PUBLICIZING THE RESIDENCY & TEACHER WORKSHOP